 The RFM model is probably one of the best known and most widely used customer segmentation models by data driven marketers.
-It’s used for both measuring customer value and predicting future customer behaviour and has been in regular use since the 1970s.
+It’s used for both measuring customer value and predicting future customer behaviour and has been in regular use since the 1970s, particularly in the field of catalogue marketing.

 However, despite being such an old model, RFM analysis is still commonly used today and is still the subject of ongoing research and development to help improve business performance.
 Yet, oddly, many marketers are often unaware of RFM, or why and how it works.
 In this quick guide, I’ll explain…